-This year's winner is Julia Marshall, a senior art student at Bethel Park High School.
-Jeanie Slater, co-president of South Arts and members of the Bethel Park Community Foundation presented her a $1000 Scholarship.
-Julia plans to major in Art Education at Indian University of Pennsylvania.
+This year's winner was Julia Marshall, a senior art student at Bethel Park High School.
+Jeanie Slater, co-president of South Arts and members of the Bethel Park Community Foundation presented her with a $1000 Scholarship.
+Julia plans to major in Art Education at Indiana University of Pennsylvania.
 This is South Arts first scholarship and we hope to make this an annual scholarship.

-South Arts is home to over thirty members, ages 18 to 100+, from the beginner hobbyist to professional artist, living in Pittsburgh's South Hills and surrounding areas.
+South Arts is home to over 50 members, ages 18 to 100+, from the beginner hobbyist to professional artist, living in Pittsburgh's South Hills and surrounding

 The organization is funded, in part, by a generous grant from the Pennsylvania Council on the Arts, Greater Pittsburgh Arts Council Chapter.